bserge13/blake-sergesketter-DocMe360/README.md

 EXAMPLE:
 - Notification "personalization" = "Blake"
-- Template "body" = "Good morning, (peronsal).
-Ready for your apointment today, (personal)?"
+- Template "body" = "Good morning, (personal).
+Ready for your appointment today, (personal)?"
 - GET /notification/:id response "content" attribute = "Good morning, Blake.
-Ready for your apointment today, Blake?"
+Ready for your appointment today, Blake?"

 ## Database
-This API leverages a SQLite relational database, and a couple different libraries (see Requirements), to utilize the conerting and querying ability of an ORM (Object-Relational Mapper) to lean into object-oriented programming
+This API leverages a SQLite relational database, and a couple different libraries (see Requirements), to utilize the ease of built-in querying methods of an ORM (Object-Relational Mapper) to lean into object-oriented programming

 ## Endpoints